DannySirikhoth/c195/README.md

 WGU C195 - Class Project for Software II: Advanced Java Concepts Written in Java/JavaFX for a pre-existing MySQL database.
-Submitted April 11, 2021.
+Sub

 Purpose
 This application is a demonstration desktop client for managing customers and for scheduling appointments between customers and contacts at a company.
 It is a Java client of a fixed-schema MySQL database written in accordance with the requirements of the Software II C195 task.